simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 In the AggregateRoot interface we have defined three properties, the id, the changes list and a clock, which must be overriden in the constructor of the aggregate implementation.
 Additional properties can then be defined in the aggregate itself.
-I have chosen to make the aggregate immutable by defining all of the properties with the val keyword and using Kotlins data class feature.
+I have chosen to make the aggregate immutable by defining all of the properties with the val keyword and using {{< linkForRef "kotlin-data-class" "Kotlins data class feature" >}}[<sup>[44](#ref-44)</sup>].
 The additional properties of the aggregate are then defined in the consructor of the data class and need to have a default value.
 This way we can instantiate an empty aggregate with the default values via the constructor.
 As we have seen we need and empty instance of the aggregate to apply the events to the aggregate when loading the aggregate from the database.
 When we want to create a new aggregate we need to provide and use an invoke function in a companion object of the aggregate.
 The invoke function is then used to create a new instance of the aggregate and apply an initial creation event to the aggregate.
 Whith the constructor with